se4ai2223-uniba/architectural-style-recognition/data/README.md

 Additional filtering was then applied to the dataset by the creators of our model, reducing the number of images to about a half and the number of classes to 10.

-The two main types of normalization used are re-scaling normalization, which normalized each pixel value of an image to a number between 0 and 1, and mean STD normalization, used to normalize data to a uniform mean of 0 and a standard deviation of 1.
-These two normalizations have the overall purpose of speeding up the learning process of the neural network.

 #### Who are the source language producers?